 The Company has an incentive compensation plan in which all members of our senior management participate.
-The plan is performance-driven based on Company and personal operational objectives generally established annually by the Compensation Committee in consultation with the Chief Executive Officer.
-These operational objectives include the completion of certain development projects, fund raising, cost controls, business development and profit and loss goals, which we believe are ultimately directed at creating stockholder value.
+The plan is performance-driven based on Company and personal operational objectives established at the beginning of the year by the Compensation Committee in consultation with the Chief Executive Officer.
+These operational objectives include the completion of certain development projects, capital raising, cost controls, business development and profit and loss goals, which we believe are ultimately linked to creating stockholder value.
 These objectives are designed to achieve timely and efficient product development including completion of clinical studies and regulatory approvals.
-Each member of senior management is individually evaluated based on the achievement of the Company's overall operational objectives and his personal objectives.
+Each member of senior management is individually evaluated based on the achievement of the Company's overall operational objectives and each individual's personal performance against these objectives.
 This component of compensation is provided, among other reasons, to create incentives for members of senior management to meet short and medium term performance goals of the Company, without regard to stock price.
 Objectives are weighted in terms of overall importance to meeting the Company's operating plan.